mitali2301/90DaysOfDevOps/2026/day-01/learning-plan.md

 End goal
 ---
-At the end of the course I want to gain technical and pratical skills in devops and cloud as well.
+At the end of the course I want to gain technical and practical skills in devops and cloud.

 Current level
 -----